 Hospitalisation may sound severe but it isn’t unusual for a person with BPD to request voluntary admission.
 They may also go for other reasons too, such as addiction.
 When more than one condition is involved, inpatient treatment is often found to be helpful because it is more intense.

-Taylor’s Experience of BPD and Alcohol
+Real Life Experience of Borderline Personality Disorder and Alcohol

 I drank a lot to replicate that feeling until I turned 18.
 Then, I was drinking any time anything felt “bad”, and with BPD, that was very frequently.
 I moved in with my alcoholic boyfriend and we ended up wrecking our lives.
 Lost everything.
 Our relationship turned abusive.